-If you are experiencing nuisance from your own pet you can look for advice and guidance online.
+If you're experiencing nuisance from your own pet, you can look for advice and guidance online.
 The RSPCA website has relevant information.

-What action Midland Heart can take concerning nuisance pets
+What action can you take concerning nuisance pets?

-In the vast majority of cases, we will try to resolve the issue informally after hearing both sides of the story.
-If this does not work then there are a number of more formal approaches we can take.
-This includes:
+In the vast majority of cases, we'll try to resolve the issue informally after hearing both sides of the story.
+If this doesn't work, then there are a number of more formal approaches we can take: